OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 hour each night, every night, to work on your programming assignments.
 Complete as much of your
-assignment as you are able by each Monday so that you can ask any questions you run into on the Canvas discussion area for that assignment or during TA office hours.
+assignment as you are able by each Monday so that you can ask any questions you run into on the online discussion forum or during TA office hours.
 It is not uncommon for students who start late and plan to do each program assignment the night it is due to run into unexpected situations, and then have no time to ask questions or get assistance before the program assignment is due, so plan ahead so you build in regular time periods to work on programming.

+Also, remember that once the due date and time passes, work is no longer accepted.
+Turning a program assignment in late will require waiting until after grades are returned and the assignment becomes available for a Free Pass.

 Programming Language and Environment